 The same principles apply regardless of whether you learn how to catch sea trout from shore, fishing pier, or boat.
-Simply check the tides, find the right spots, and bait your choice of the various sea trout fishing rigs with your favorite lures or live baits.
+Simply check the tides for fishing, find the right spots, and bait your choice of the various sea trout fishing rigs with your favorite lures or live baits.
 After that, you will be well on your way to catching sea trout!

 HOW TO CATCH SEATROUT

 If you are ready to learn how to catch seatrout, you may want to keep a few simple sea trout fishing tips in mind.

 - Check the water conditions.
 Water clarity plays a key role when learning how to catch seatrout.
 In most cases, the clearer the water, the better the action will be.

 - Focus your fishing efforts on shallow grass flats when the tide is rising.
 When the tide begins to fall, concentrate on nearby channels and holes.

 - When targeting seatrout with plastic jigs, a 6 ½ or 7-foot medium-action spinning rod that is rigged with 12-pound test monofilament fishing line and 20-pound fluorocarbon leader line can work wonders for beginners learning to work with leaders.

 - If you want to fish with live bait, shrimp is the best option.
 Try free-lining a live shrimp on a size 1/0 circle hook.
 Some anglers pinch the tail off the shrimp prior to rigging it on a hook so that the scent helps to attract the fish.